 by Daniel J. Solove Recently, the Office for Civil Rights (OCR) at the U.S. Department of Health and Human Services (HHS) publicized its resolution agreement in its HIPAA enforcement action against St. Elizabeth’s Medical Center (SEMC).
 SEMC agreed to pay $218,000.
 The case began with a complaint filed with OCR back in 2012 that employees […]

-When you go to the hospital, you might worry about catching a staph infection or pneumonia, but you should also worry about contracting a nasty case of medical identity theft.
+By Daniel J. Solove When you go to the hospital, you might worry about catching a staph infection or pneumonia, but you should also worry about contracting a nasty case of medical identity theft.
 Most people suffer significant harm from medical ID theft, and few are completely cured.
 This ailment is spreading dramatically as data […]

+by Daniel J. Solove Issue 2014 No. 1 This post is co-authored with Professor Paul M. Schwartz.
 We spend a lot of time staying up to date so we can update our casebooks and reference books, so we thought we would share with you some of the interesting news and resources we’re finding.
 We plan […]

 by Daniel J. Solove Are privacy and security laws being enforced effectively?
 This post is post #5 of a series called Enforcing Privacy and Security Laws.
 Under the Health Insurance Portability and Accountability Act (HIPAA), various organizations can be randomly selected to be audited – even if no complaint has been issued against them and […]

 by Daniel J. Solove The recent cases of Ebola in the United States demonstrate challenges to health privacy in today’s information age — both in preventing employees from snooping into patient information as well as preventing the disclosure of patient identities.